awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_1_AWS_Account_Setup/Lab Guide.md

 ### 4.2 Configure a Cost and Usage Report
-1. Log into your Master account, and go to the **Billing** console:
+1. Log into your Master account as an IAM user with the required permissions, and go to the **Billing** console:
 ![Images/AWSCUR1.png](Images/AWSCUR1.png)

 2. Select **Reports** from the left menu: